Rail transport in Australia: Regulation

 Prior to 1993, the regulation of Australian Railways was under the control of the state-owned operators.
-The first move away from this arrangement was in New South Wales with the passing of the Rail Safety Act in 1993.
+The first move away from this arrangement was in New South Wales with the passing of the Rail Safety Act 1993.
 This Act moved the regulation away from the NSW State Rail Authority into the independent hands of the Transport Safety Bureau within the NSW Department of Transport.
 Each rail operator and rail infrastructure owner was accredited by the Regulator under the Rail Safety Act.
 This was the first such legislation in Australia and gradually, the different states passed similar forms of legislation.

 With the opening up of the national rail network to private operators, the different pieces of state-based legislation provided the growing group of interstate operators with a complicated set of varying requirements for their operations.
-In December 2009 the Council of Australian Governments (COAG) agreed to establish a national rail safety regulator and develop a rail safety national law that the rail safety regulator would administer.
-Following an extensive consultation period with industry, governments and unions, a final version of the national legislation was submitted to and approved by the Transport Ministers in November 2011.
+In December 2009, the Council of Australian Governments (COAG) agreed to establish a national rail safety regulator and develop a rail safety national law that the rail safety regulator would administer.
+Following an extensive consultation period with industry, governments and unions, a final version of the national legislation was approved by transport ministers in November 2011.

-The Rail Safety National Law was first enacted in South Australia in 2012 and all other states and territories have either adopted the RSNL or passed legislation that models it.
+The Rail Safety National Law was first enacted in South Australia in 2012 and all other states and territories have either adopted it or passed legislation that models it.
 This legislation created the Office of The National Rail Safety Regulator (ONRSR), based in Adelaide.
-New South Wales, South Australia and Tasmania were the first states to come under ONRSR control from 2013, with other states joining in the following years.
+New South Wales, South Australia and Tasmania were the first states to come under ONRSR control, from 2013.